joseph-x-li/joseph-x-li.github.io/myblog/content/pages/words.md

  - You are the average of your five closest friends.
  - Being on time is not a talent.
-   - When I was an intern at IBM, they put us all in a giant video call and gave out a bunch of advice.
+   - At the start of when I interned at IBM, they put us all in a giant video call and gave out a bunch of advice.
 This is the only one that stuck.
  - For every hour you dedicate to learning, dedicate two to application.
 Impose a limit on your research time.
  - 99% of people do not step out of their comfort zone.
  - An alarm is a promise you made to yourself.
 Do not break that promise.